AndreasMadsen/cahier/README.md

 the `source` directory.
 Any extra `../` indicating that will simply be skiped.

 Note that the returned `ReadStream` object may emit an `error` event, if any error was cached durrying the reading or compileing of the file.
+Also note that no data will be emitted from the stream, before you manually resume the `ReadStream`.

+Along with the normal `ReadStream` events and method, the stream will also emit a `stat` event.
+Once emitted a `stream.mtime` property will be set, this contains a `Date` object pointing to the `stat.mtime` of the source file.

 ### leaflet.ignore(filename)